KDE/kde-builder/doc/man-kde-builder.1.md

 `LC_`\*
-Environment variables starting with LC\_ control the locale used by `kdesrc-build`.
-Although `kdesrc-build` is still not localizable at this point, many of the commands it uses are. `kdesrc-build` normally sets `LC_ALL`=C for commands that its must examine the output of but you can manually do this as well.
-If setting `LC_ALL`=C fixes a `kdesrc-build` problem please submit a bug report.
+Environment variables starting with LC\_ control the locale used by `kde-builder`.
+Although `kde-builder` is still not localizable at this point, many of the commands it uses are. `kde-builder` normally sets `LC_ALL`=C for commands that its must examine the output of but you can manually do this as well.
+If setting `LC_ALL`=C fixes a `kde-builder` problem please submit a bug report.

 `SSH_AGENT_PID`
-This environment variable is checked to see if `ssh-agent`(1) is running, but only if `kdesrc-build` determines that you are checking out a module that requires an SSH login (but you should know this as no module requires this by default).
+This environment variable is checked to see if `ssh-agent`(1) is running, but only if `kde-builder` determines that you are checking out a module that requires an SSH login (but you should know this as no module requires this by default).

 `KDESRC_BUILD_USE_TTY`
-If set, this variable forces `kdesrc-build` not to close its input while executing system processes.
-Normally `kdesrc-build` closes `stdin` since the `stdout` and `stderr` for its child processes are redirected and therefore the user would never see an input prompt anyways.
+If set, this variable forces `kde-builder` not to close its input while executing system processes.
+Normally `kde-builder` closes `stdin` since the `stdout` and `stderr` for its child processes are redirected and therefore the user would never see an input prompt anyways.